willkoehler/clintonville_greenways/_posts/2015-05-08-phase-1-route-and-design.md

 bikes along the sidewalk in front of the business.
 This creates a conflict point with cars turning from High Street onto E. Weisheimer Road.
 The conflict could be eliminated with a choker entrance preventing turns onto E. Weisheimer Rd.

+In either case <b>add ladder-style crosswalks</b>.
+More prominent crosswalks will highlight the Neighborhood Greenway crossing and make people walking and biking feel more comfortable.

 <div class="full rounded shadow"><img src="/images/phase-1/intersection-of-weisheimer-and-high.jpg"></div>